Absence Seizure -

 Purposeless, often repetitive movements that accompany a focal seizure.
 These include lip smacking, chewing, picking at clothes, pill rolling, mumbling or wandering in a confused state.

-Examination to discover cause of death.
+Examination to discover a cause of death.

 the state or condition of being aware; having knowledge; consciousness